rahsunk/gbls_dashboard/README.md

 - **David Oluigbo**
 - **Davut Muhammetgulyyev**

 This is a demo database created using ReactJS.
 It serves as an interactive mockup of the internal dashboard to be created for GBLS to view client data.
+You can view the website [here](https://gbls-dashboard.onrender.com/) (may take some time to build)

 This demo database pulls client information from a [spreadsheet](https://docs.google.com/spreadsheets/d/1mG9ChXcHKXjQCDXWVJccEG130tbclYFHBptU7ewrdFk/edit?usp=sharing) and displays graphs of quantities of various data.
 This data currently includes: